wkbroxton/themochastorehouse/README.md

 * AAU, I'd like to be able to see and search business by category.
 * Display an informatonal key for specifics on Business Categories.
 * Improved mobile device viewports.
-* A diagonal line that works in tow with the players Deck count to show the battle in a multifaced way.